 Three Ways to Transform Your World

 Martin Luther King Jr (1929–1968) lived and died to see society transformed.
-In 1964, he became the youngest person ever to receive the Nobel Peace Prize – for his work to end social segregation and discrimination.
+In 1964, he became the youngest person ever to receive the Nobel Peace Prize – for his work to end social segregation and racial discrimination.